marijneken/Factory/README.md

     ...
 }
 ```
-Just call the desired specific factory as a function and you'll get an instance of its managed dpendency.
+Just call the desired specific factory as a function and you'll get an instance of its managed dependency.
 It's that simple.

 *You can access the factory directly or the property wrapper if you prefer, but either way for clarity I'd suggest grouping all of a given object's dependencies in a single place near the top of the class and marking them as private.*